 Open advising hours

-Open advising for the summer is scheduled for Mondays and Thursdays from 9 a.m. - 3:30 p.m.
-Advising will be held virtually utilizing Microsoft Teams.
-In order to access the platform for our open advising in Microsoft Teams, please follow the steps.
+Honors Academic Advising will be held both in the Honors College (2100 Undergraduate Library) and virtually utilizing Microsoft Teams.
+To access the platform for our open advising in Microsoft Teams, please follow the steps.

 Why should I see my advisor?